isaacbernat/pycrastinate/README.md

 #----- enclose section -----
 """
 We want to log on the screen every time a module starts and ends.
-Thus, we add the corresponding module
+Thus, we add the corresponding closure
 """
 enclose = enclose.print_log